 Physicist Yuval Grossman elected to American Physical Society

-Yuval Grossman, professor of physics in the College of Arts and Sciences, has been elected to the American Physical Society (APS).
+Yuval Grossman, professor of physics in the College of Arts and Sciences, has been elected a fellow of the American Physical Society (APS).

 The fellowship program recognizes physicists who have made exceptional contributions in physics research; important applications of physics, leadership in or service to physics; or significant contributions to physics education.